jakesower/spectragraph/packages/memory-store/README.md

 - **update** - Modify existing resources with attribute merging
 - **upsert** - Create or update based on resource existence
 - **delete** - Remove resources with relationship cleanup
-- **query** - Execute Data Prism queries against the store
+- **query** - Execute SpectraGraph queries against the store
 - **merge** - Insert complex resource trees with nested relationships

 ### Expression Engines

-The memory store uses focused expression engines from Data Prism Core to provide different capabilities for different query contexts:
+The memory store uses focused expression engines from SpectraGraph Core to provide different capabilities for different query contexts:

 - **SELECT Engine**: Full expression capabilities including filtering, aggregations, transformations, and computed fields for SELECT clauses
 - **WHERE Engine**: Filtering-only operations for WHERE clauses, excluding expensive aggregation operations for performance and security

-By default, the memory store uses `defaultSelectEngine` and `defaultWhereEngine` from `@data-prism/core`.
+By default, the memory store uses `defaultSelectEngine` and `defaultWhereEngine` from `@spectragraph/core`.
 You can provide custom engines in the configuration if needed for specialized use cases.

 ## API Reference